CMMB South Sudan History

 As a founding member of the Partnership for Quality Medical Donations (PQMD), CMMB joined a global alliance developing high standards in medical supply and service donation.

-Supporting the AIDS Fight
+Supporting the AIDS Response

 By launching Choose to Care, CMMB made a five-year, $5 million commitment to support AIDS patients and orphans in South Africa, Namibia, Swaziland, Botswana, and Lesotho.
 Two years later, CMMB launched Born to Live, a new initiative to prevent mother-to-child HIV transmission.